TomSala/GeneticAlgorithm/README.md

 	[ 12 | 4 | 6 | 0 | 8 | 12 | 2 | 7 | 1 | 9 ] ---> Child 1
 	[ 10 | 6 | 4 | 8 | 2 | 11 | 1 | 9 | 4 | 6 ] ---> Child 2

-That’s it.
 Easy, isn’t it?

 ### The Mutation
-Well, normally a mutation is a changing of a value of one unit, positive or negative, that happens with a certain probability.
+Well, normally a mutation is the changing of a value of one unit, positive or negative, that happens with a certain probability.
 But in this case we can use a trick.
 In fact we now that C (Do) sounds better with A (La) or E (Mi), so it makes more sense that the mutation changes the value so that the note beside it is two tones higher or lower.
 Let’s make an example.

 	['A4', 'F4', 'E4', 'D4', 'A4', 'A4', 'D4', 'A4', ‘G4', 'F4', 'G4', 'G4', 'A4', 'F4', 'E4', 'D4']